chase-moskal/renraku/readme.md

     },
   }))).listen(8000)
   ```
-- if you're smart you can use the `api` helper to extract the functions to another file while getting the types right
+- if you're smart you can use the `api` helper to extract the functions to another file while keeping the types right
   ```ts
   import {api} from "renraku"